 How does the consolidation process work?

-Students who have not been granted or purchased a designated single room but find themselves without a roommate will be subject to room consolidation.
+Students who have not been granted a designated single room but find themselves without a roommate will be subject to room consolidation.
 After room-switch day occurs, all students still without a roommate will be consolidated by the Office of Residential Life and given email instructions about how and when to move in the following week.
 If your roommate leaves for any reason during the semester, you will be required to consolidate.
 Any new vacancy in a room after consolidation will not be required to consolidate for the duration of that semester, but any following semesters (including January Session) will require consolidation.
-Simply waiting or stalling any consolidation move in the hopes that consolidation will not happen will result in disciplinary action and/or you being charged for a single for the entire semester.
+Simply waiting or stalling any consolidation move in the hopes that consolidation will not happen will result in disciplinary action.

-Students in these circumstances will be given three options (provided no students have yet to be moved from any temporary housing):
+Students in these circumstances will be given the following options (provided no students have yet to be moved from any temporary housing):

 - Have another student who is living alone move in with them.

-- Move into a room that is occupied by another student living alone who did not pay for a single room.
+- Move into a room that is occupied by another student living alone.

 When conflicts as to moving occur, the student with the least number of earned credits will be required to move.
-First-year students do not have the option of paying for a single room but must consolidate with another student living alone.
+First-year students must consolidate with another student living alone.
 Students who lose their roommates, creating a new vacancy after the consolidation process will not be subject to consolidation but could still receive a roommate at any time and must leave half of the room ready for a new roommate at a moment’s notice.
 Students living in three- and four-person rooms or apartments which are not filled to capacity will also be subject to consolidation.

 Students who deliberately attempt to remove a roommate in order to obtain a single may be required to move from the existing room into another double-occupancy arrangement, and may be subject to disciplinary action.
-Students who fail to consolidate may be billed retroactively for a single room, and/or may be subject to disciplinary action.
+Students who fail to consolidate may be subject to disciplinary action.
 The University reserves the right to make changes in the residency assignments, if necessary, for the most effective accommodation of the student body.

 Will I have to leave my hall?